Estimated reading time: 5 minutes

 So theft attorney Thomas Gallagher can help you.
 And you can give him a call for your phone consultation.

-Do the Powerful Forgive Themselves More Easily?
+The Powerful Forgive Themselves

 If the government makes a mistake, maybe one day you will get a tax refund.
-But if you make a mistake what will they do to you?
+But if you make a mistake, what will they do to you?
 So chances are you’ll need a white collar crime attorney.

 Or imagine: You buy several items at a retail store, then get home and notice overcharges.
 And if you’re willing to take the trouble to drive back to the store, hopefully they’ll refund you.